Doctor service returns to Penneshaw in improved rooms

 The Penneshaw Community Health Rooms once housed medical, community nursing and allied health services, on a weekly basis.

-With budget restraints by SA Health, these services were discontinued in Penneshaw and centralised in Kingscote, a round trip of approximately 120km.
+With budget restraints by SA Health, these services were discontinued in Penneshaw about 12 years ago and centralised in Kingscote, a round trip of approximately 120km.

 Over a number of years, the Penneshaw CWA have advocated the need for the provision of a medical doctor for the Penneshaw area, by liaising with the Kangaroo Island Medical Clinic, Rural Doctors Association of SA, KI Health Service, and KI Council.